glennj/exercism.io/lua/pangram/README.md

 # Pangram

+Welcome to Pangram on Exercism's Lua Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Determine if a sentence is a pangram.
 A pangram (Greek: παν γράμμα, pan gramma, "every letter") is a sentence using every letter of the alphabet at least once.
 The best known English pangram is: